Buying real estate in Australia?

 What scenario would cause a downturn in Australia in 2026?

-As of early 2026, the most likely scenario that could trigger a housing downturn in Australia would be a combination of unexpectedly persistent inflation forcing the RBA to raise interest rates again, combined with a rise in unemployment that reduces household income and buyer confidence.
+As of early 2026, the most likely scenario that could trigger a housing downturn in Australia is a combination of interest rates staying elevated (or rising again due to persistent inflation) and a weakening labor market that pushes unemployment above 5%, because together these would reduce borrowing capacity and buyer confidence simultaneously.

-The early warning signs that would indicate such a downturn is beginning in Australia include auction clearance rates falling below 55% consistently across Sydney and Melbourne, days-on-market stretching beyond 45 days nationally, vendor discounting widening past 5%, and a noticeable uptick in mortgage arrears reported by APRA-regulated lenders.
+The early warning signs that a downturn is beginning in Australia would include auction clearance rates dropping consistently below 55% across Sydney and Melbourne, days-on-market stretching beyond 50 days nationally, a visible jump in distressed listings and mortgagee-in-possession sales, and APRA data showing a rise in loan arrears above 2%.

 What sources have we used to write this blog article?